 MAKE!
 TUNE!
 PLAY!
 The Levi Fuller A435 Extravaganza

-On Saturday, August 6th at 2:30 p.m. the Estey Organ Museum hosted the first annual musical instrument-making workshop in celebration of Levi Fuller, vice-president of the Estey Organ Company and son-in-law of its founder Jacob Estey.
+On Saturday, August 6th at 2:30 p.m., the Estey Organ Museum hosted this musical-instrument-making workshop in celebration of Levi Fuller, Vice President of the Estey Organ Company and son-in-law of its founder, Jacob Estey.

 Participants experienced the remarkable story of the first International Pitch, standardized in 1891, and the Brattleboro pioneer who helped bring the world in tune shortly after he served as the 44th governor of Vermont.

-The afternoon featured making simple instruments and tuning them to A435.
+The afternoon featured constructing simple instruments and tuning them to A435.

 Dennis Waring, Professor of Music and author of Manufacturing the Muse: Estey Organs and Consumer Culture in Victorian America, informed us of Fuller’s life and contributions.

 Ned Phoenix, founder of the Estey Organ Museum, discussed “Why Tune?”
-He demonstrated tuning forks, and played a remarkable Estey organ with unique tuning commissioned about 1915 for the physics department of Smith College.
+He demonstrated tuning forks, and played a remarkable Estey organ with unique tuning, commissioned around 1915 for the Smith College physics department.

 The event was a collaborative production of the Estey Organ Museum and a group of fun-loving citizens who call themselves The University of Brattleboro.